aparo/pyes/docs/guide/reference/api/search/facets/filter-facet.rst

     }

-Note, facet filters are faster than query facet when using native filters (non query wrapper ones).
+Note, filter facet filters are faster than query facet when using native filters (non query wrapper ones).